Free consultation 402-431-9000

 Who Is at Fault in Blind-Spot Accidents?

 Every motor vehicle has at least one blind spot.
 This is an area of the road that is invisible to a driver when he or she checks the rearview and side mirrors.
-If a driver fails to check his or her blind spots carefully before changing lanes or making a turn, the driver could collide with another vehicle.
+If a driver fails to check his or her blind spots carefully before changing lanes or making a turn, the driver could collide with another vehicle or have a pedestrian accident.
 These accidents are not automatically the fault of the driver with the blind spot, however; determining fault can be challenging and require an in-depth investigation.
-What Are a Driver’s Responsibilities With a Blind Spot?
-A blind…
+What Are a Driver’s Responsibilities With…

 Read More